ocftw/civictechfest.org/app/javascripts/components/SpeakerList/README.md

 },
 ```

+Presenters = speakers + moderators

+`presenters.json` was previously named `speakers.json`

-- avatar: path to speaker photo, relative to the path of `speakers.json`
+- avatar: path to speaker photo, relative to the path of `presenters.json`
 - name
 - bio: biography, can use "\n" to line break
 - nation: currently has no effect